OlivierMounicq/CourseNotes/NP-P-Problem/readme.md

 The question N=NP means P and NP are the same class.

 One way to demonstrate that the proposition is false (so in this case, the NP problems are different from the P problems) is to find only one algorithm with complexity lower-bounder equal to a complex-time.

+### 3. Universal NP problem : SAT problem.

+#### 3.1 The SAT problem

+A SAT problem is boolean-logic problem.
+We define the problem by using logic constraints.

+#### 3.2 SAT problem equivalence

+There exists the universal NP problem : the SAT problem.
+And the mathematicans demonstrated during the 70's the equivalence between the NP problem and SAT problem.
+Every NP problem has its equivalent SAT problem.
+If we know how to solve a SAT problem with a ploynomial-time algorithm, then we could to solve every NP problem with a polynomial-time algorithm.

+A SAT problem is  NP-complet.

+### 4 Demonstration

+=> if we want to prove that NP are different from P, then we have to find only one algorithm for which the complexity lower bound is greater than _O(_N log(N)_)_
+=> if we want to prove N = NP, then we have to find a NP-complet problem with a polynomial-time complexity.